 Forecast Debt and Equity

 - Create a robust bank operating line (or revolving credit facility) with a cash sweep

-- Incorporate variable interest rates in which the spread is dependent on the company’s leverage
+- Incorporate variable interest rates based on pricing grids

 - Calculate a stand-by fee on the undrawn portion of the bank operating line

 - Utilize a margining formula to monitor the size of a company’s bank operating line

 - Build a provision for non-cash Payment in Kind (PIK) interest

 - Learn to create a “circular reference breaker” to rid a model of undesirable error messages if the model crashes

 - Properly calculate the investor’s IRR